grantcolley/dotnetwhat/README.md

 |Int64|An array containing 10,625 longs|
 |Decimal 128 bits (16 bytes)|An array containing 5,312 decimals|

-The initial size of the heap 2GB-4GB for 32-bit systems, and slightly larger for 64-bit systems.
-The heap can grow (and shrink) according to the demands of the application.

 > [!IMPORTANT]
 > Stack memory is limited to 1MB.
 >
-> he size the heap can grow to is limited by the available system memory and any restrictions imposed by the operating system and hardware.
+> The initial size of the heap is 2GB-4GB for 32-bit systems, and slightly larger for 64-bit systems.
+The heap can grow (and shrink) according to the demands of the application, and is only limited by the available system memory and any restrictions imposed by the operating system and hardware.

 #### Stack vs Heap
 - **Stack:**